-The third annual National Youth Camp will be held from Monday, July 12th, 2021 to Thursday, July 15th, 2021.
+The fifth annual National Youth Camp will be held in-person at Bait ur Rahman Mosque from June 27th to July 2nd, 2022.
 The National Youth Camp is a result of 2017 National Shura recommendation.
 The youth camp is for high school students (ages 15 through 18, both boys and girls) and its purpose is to provide a stimulating environment to discuss religious, moral and social issues relevant for our youth.

 Topics covered during academic sessions